Konya carpets

 In 1292, Marco Polo was the first to make mention of the Konya carpets in writing when he called them the most beautiful in the world.
 Konya carpets are named for the region in which they were made.
 Renamed from the Greek “Iconium” when the Seljuk Sultans of Rum made it their capital, Konya is one of the largest, oldest and continuously occupied cities in Asia Minor.

+Background

 When Polo wrote of the Konyas, he had probably seen them in manufactories that were attached to the Seljuk courts.
-In the early 20th century, large carpets were found in the Alaadin Mosque in Konya; they are now housed in the Museum of Turkish and Islamic Arts in Istanbul.
+In the early 20th century, large carpets were found in the Alaadin Mosque in Konya; they are now housed in the Turkish and Islamic Arts Museum in Istanbul.
 Scholars and collectors alike, primarily for their bold tribal designs and magnificent color combinations not to mention their rarity, covet Konya rugs.

 Classification

 Konya rugs being made today include those coming from surrounding regions: Kecimuhsine, Karapinar, Obruk and Taspinar.
 All of these regions are included in "Greater Konya", although distinctions can be made between types.
 Nomadic rugs falling under the Konya region are also known as Yörüks.
 In a sense Konyas are the Turkish counterparts to Caucasian Kazakhs, though they are generally older and far rarer, and are no less sought after by collectors.